B2B Buyer Persona: the key to understanding your target audience

 Like mentioned earlier, each member of the DMU has different goals and challenges.
 So, naturally, the value your product or service can offer each persona will be different too.

-Let's say, for example, one of your personas is a CTO who's really concerned about data security.
+Let's say, for example, one of your B2B personas is a CTO who's really concerned about data security.
 In that case, you might want to highlight the strong security features of your product as part of your value proposition.
 On the other hand, if you're targeting an operations manager who's all about improving efficiency, you'd want to focus on the time-saving and productivity-boosting features of your offering.
+Tailoring messaging to different buyer persona for B2B customers ensures stronger engagement.

 Curious to learn more about value propositions?
 Then this blog is a must-read for you.